100% ABORIGINAL OWNED & OPERATED

 Perfect for play-based learning, and for children to engage, connect to the stories & in turn spark conversation!

 This rug measures 2x3m diameters with a 10mm pile featuring a 100% superfine polyester surface & non-slip backing

-Cleaning rug-spot wash with warm soapy water using a damp cloth or soft brush.
+Spot wash with warm soapy water using a damp cloth or soft brush, and airdry.